 A PIP must set out their reasons why they think this is necessary and apply for a Legal Aid Certificate to avail of this service.
-When or if the Legal Aid Board grant a Certificate then the person may select a Solicitor form the Panel of Abhaile Solicitors to provide this service.
+When or if the Legal Aid Board grants a Certificate then the person may select a Solicitor form the Panel of Abhaile Solicitors to provide this service.
+There is no means test but the Legal Aid Board will apply the usual merits test to such application.